leograba/lava-tests/README.md

 - Add logfile to benchmark tests using lava-test-case-attach.
 - Consider migrating the benchmark expected values (min and max) for all tests to a single script that can be sourced.
 - Convert module name slash to underscore, and/or vice-versa
+- Attach benchmark results to tests, or at least add the measurement to the test pass.
+See common/nbench.yaml or common/sh_scripts/hdparm.sh for examples on both attachment or measurement.